checkly/terraform-provider-checkly/docs/resources/check_group.md

 Optional:

 - `alert_threshold` (Number) At what moment in time to start alerting on SSL certificates.
 Possible values `3`, `7`, `14`, `30`.
 (Default `3`).
-- `enabled` (Boolean) Determines if alert notifications should be send for expiring SSL certificates.
+- `enabled` (Boolean) Determines if alert notifications should be sent for expiring SSL certificates.

 <a id="nestedblock--alert_settings--time_based_escalation"></a>